 - Children Injuries

-For nearly two decades, Charles Scholle has represented Georgians who were seriously injured through no fault of their own, building a strong record of successful recoveries that allows clients to pay for medical care, be compensated for a serious loss and eventually get back on their feet.
-Because he has so many years of experience working with injured victims, he knows they are often dealing with substantial financial losses and emotional upheaval as well as physical pain and disability.
-Our legal team makes sure our clients are well informed about their cases, but protected from the day-to-day details of litigation.
-Our law practice is focused on helping our clients win the best possible financial recovery.
+For over twenty years, Charles Scholle has represented victims seriously injured through no fault of their own, building a strong record of successful recoveries that enable clients to pay for medical care, be compensated for a serious loss and eventually get back on their feet.
+Because the Scholle Law team has many years of experience working with injured victims, we know they are often dealing with substantial financial losses and emotional upheaval as well as physical pain and disability.